 KNX, the open standard for building and home automation, is entering its fourth decade.
-In 2020 it’s exactly thirty years ago since the EIB (Association), from where the standard originates, was founded.
+In 2020 it was exactly thirty years ago since the EIB (Association), from where the standard originates, was founded.

 The KNX Association, as it’s now called, has around 495 KNX members, 500 training centers, and 91,000 installation partners in nearly 170 countries.